Heuristics in decision-making are

 decision heuristics science is the most powerful tool available today to understand and influence customer decisions.

-and understand how they twist decision making in some disease states
+and understand how they twist and drive consumer behavior.

 Heuristic: Attribute Substitution

-Humans sometimes substitute decisions they should be making with decisions they can make, simply becuase they are easier!
+Humans sometimes substitute decisions they should be making with decisions they can make simply because they are easier!

 Impact on asthma treatment decisions